angelnikolov/ts-cacheable/README.md

 ```
 If we call this method by `service.getUser(1)`, its return value will be cached and returned, up until the method is called with a different parameter.
 Then the old cache will be busted and a new one will take its place.

-For more information and other configurations, see the documentation below:
+For more information and other configurations, see the configuration options below

+# Configuration
 ```
 export interface ICacheConfig {
   /**